Safeguarding Policies and Procedures

 - Ensure that all individuals who work with children at Water Wizards Swim School, whether paid or voluntary, provide a positive, safe and enjoyable experience for children.

-- Appoint a welfare officer with the necessary skills and training as outlined by SE who will take the lead in dealing with all child safeguarding matters raised within the organisation.
+- Appoint a welfare officer with the necessary skills and training as outlined by Swim England who will take the lead in dealing with all child safeguarding matters raised within the organisation.

-- Ensure that the welfare officer’s name and contact details are known to all staff, members and parents of members (our welfare officer is called Sharon and can be contacted on welfare@swimwithwaterwizards).
+- Ensure that the welfare officer’s name and contact details are known to all staff, members and parents/guardians of members (our welfare officer is called Sharon and can be contacted on welfare @ swimwithwaterwizards).

 - Ensure the welfare officer is available to discuss issues of concern on matters of safeguarding and deal with such concerns appropriately and in line with Wavepower.